-How do you know if you need to take some time off?
+How do you know if you need a social media detox?

 Remember – what people post online is just a tiny little snippet of their lives (and usually only the very best parts).
 What you’re not seeing are all the hardships and the difficulties they choose not to air in public.
 Comparing your own life to what others post online is unrealistic, and damaging to your very REAL LIFE self-esteem.

 Taking time off social media can give you back control – over how you use those sites, over your relationships, and over your time.
-Deactivate all those accounts, uninstall the apps, block the sites on your computer, and go find something else to do!
+Uninstall the apps, block the sites on your computer, and go find something else to do!
 Your mental health will thank you.

 Latest posts by Tierra Wilson (see all)

 - 7 Natural Sleep Aides to Help You Rest - March 29, 2018